Barbara Monk Feldman

 Barbara Monk Feldman is a Canadian composer.
 She was born in 1953, in Montreal, Quebec, Canada.

 Education

 She studied composition with Bengt Hambraeus at McGill University from 1980 to 1983 where she achieved her MMus and then at the Hochschule für Musik Freiburg, Germany.
 Following this, she earned her PhD at the University at Buffalo, The State University of New York from 1984 to 1987 supported by the Edgard Varèse Fellowship.
-In Buffalo, she studied with the composer Morton Feldman, who she married in 1987 just prior to his death from pancreatic cancer.
+In Buffalo, she studied with the composer Morton Feldman, whom she married in 1987 just prior to his death from pancreatic cancer.